mezgoodle/UnoCounter/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Commands

+1. To run the app, run `flutter run`.

+2. To run the tests, run `flutter test`.

+3. To add a dependency, run `flutter pub add <package_name>`.

+4. To make a migration in the database, run `dart run drift_dev make-migrations`.